Juan Garza: Murders, trial, and execution

 Garza's execution took place just eight days after domestic terrorist Timothy McVeigh was put to death at the same location.
 Garza was initially scheduled to be executed in December 2000, but was granted a short stay of execution.
 Many people believe the stay was intended to give McVeigh the milestone of becoming the first person executed by the federal government in the modern era.
 Garza's last meal consisted of steak, french fries, onion rings, diet cola, and three slices of bread.
 His last words were "I just want to say that I'm sorry, and I apologize for all the pain and grief that I have caused.
 I ask your forgiveness and God bless."
-Garza was pronounced dead three minutes later.
+A witness described Garza as resigned to his fate."At that point he did somewhat of a sigh, like it's over."Garza was pronounced dead five minutes later.

-Cultural references

-An episode of American TV series The West Wings first season, "Take This Sabbath Day", deals with the imminent execution of drug lord and murderer Simon Cruz, likewise sentenced under the "Drug Kingpin" Act and to be executed by injection at Terre Haute (for killing two individuals in Michigan), who is described as the first individual to be executed by federal authorities since 1963 (probably alluding to the case of Victor Feguer, who would have been the last before Garza, had not Timothy McVeigh been executed eight days earlier).
-The episode aired on February 9, 2000, when Garza was on death row and the federal death penalty had yet to be re-established in practice.